Administration – Part Time

 A resident of Greenville County for more than 20 years, Lisa left the corporate world in 2004 and hasn’t looked back.
 She has been working at Communities In Schools of Greenville since 2006 with the administrative, human resources, and accounting functions of the agency.
 Lisa holds a BS in History from Washington and Jefferson College.
 She is constantly inspired by the staff she works and their dedication to the CIS mission.
 Lisa strives to utilize her skills and abilities to provide CIS with the support it needs to be able to provide programming that creates the greatest possible impact in the lives of students and their families.

 Tami is originally from Charleston SC and received her BA from Winthrop University in 1991.
-Two years later she completed her Master’s in Education from the University of Georgia.
+Two years later she completed a Master of Education degree from the University of Georgia.
 Her focus was working with college students and counseling.
 Early on she worked in Puerto Rico as a guidance counselor and college counselor.
 Several years later she switched her focus slightly and began working with college students as the Director of Freshman Advising for the College of Arts and Sciences at the University of Miami.
 This proved to be an interesting transition having worked primarily with high school students and their transitions into college, to then working with freshman as they enter college.
-Her interest in working with students lead her to the current position she holds with CIS, but now instead she works on the financial side helping make sure the organization runs smoothly from a financial perspective.
-Tami has been with Communities In Schools for four years.
+Her interest in working with students lead her to the current position she holds with CIS, but now instead of front line, she works on the financial side helping make sure the organization operates efficiently.
+Tami has been with Communities In Schools for five years.

 Special Projects Coordinator – Susan Carlson